-Deciding which tires to put on your truck or SUV is no easy task.
+Deciding which tires on your vehicle is no easy task.
 There are so many things to consider, such as price, size, and durability.
 However, you should be aware that tire specifications can also affect your vehicle’s performance and safety.
-So, when it comes to choosing the right Carson City truck tires to put on your vehicle, use these tips to make the process easier.
+So, when it comes to choosing the right Carson City tires and wheels to put on your vehicle, use these tips to make the process easier.

 How the Wrong Tires Can Affect Your Vehicle

 One of the most important tire specifications to consider when purchasing new tires for your truck or SUV is tire size.
 Not only do tires with an incorrect outer diameter not fit your rims, but having the wrong size tire can also damage other necessary systems in your vehicle.
 For instance, torque, traction control, and gear settings are all dependent on the distance that a wheel travels within one rotation.
 Unfortunately, this often results in damage to these key systems and negatively affects your vehicle’s functionality.

 Tire size can also affect the weight distribution and handling of your vehicle.
 By having the wrong size tire supporting your truck or SUV, you’ll notice how difficult it is to control the direction and rotation of your vehicle.
 Also, incorrect tire size can put more stress on your vehicle’s transmission or differential, which can be costly to repair.

 Lastly, tire size affects things such as gas mileage and speedometer and odometer readings.
 Often, improper tire sizes will make readings of speed, gas mileage, and mileage less accurate.
 Instead of having tires that are either too small or too large, be sure to find the tire size that best fits your truck or SUV.